-Location: Project Summary: Yakima This project closes the office located at 3704 Fruitvale Blvd.
-This closure is the result of relocating staff to new space in Yakima acquired in 2019, adjacent to existing space at the 16th Ave. facility.
-This project will result in a decrease of 5,781 square feet of leased space and a \$100,000 decrease in annual lease costs.
-After the closure of the CA and DDA facilities, the net change will be a reduction of 5,740 square feet of leased space and \$54,000 annually.
-Effective Date: January 01, 2021 (FY21) Estimated Square Feet: 0 (-5,781) Location: Yakima Project Summary: This project closes the office located at 315 Holton St. This closure is the result of relocating staff to new space in Yakima acquired in 2019, adjacent to existing space at the 16 th Ave. facility.
-This project will result in a decrease of 7,959 square feet and \$141,000 annually.
-After the closure of the CA and DDA facilities, the net change will be a reduction of 5,740 square feet of leased space and \$54,000 annually.
-Effective Date: Estimated Square Feet: April 01, 2021 (FY21) 0 (-7,959) Lotinated oquare i eeu Location: Puyallup Project Summary: This project relocates the Puyallup office located at 201 W Main to the South Hill Puyallup area.
-A South Hill location would place this facility closer to other Pierce County offices, reduce the travel time for clients and reduce the total obligated square footage.
+Location: Puyallup

+Project Summary: This project relocates the Puyallup office located at 201 W Main to the South Hill square footage.

+Puyallup area.
+A South Hill location would place this facility closer to other Pierce County offices, reduce the travel time for clients and reduce the total obligated

 This project results in a reduction of 6,721 square feet and about \$72,000 annually.

+Estimated Square Feet: 20,640 -(6,721)

+Location: Northgate

-Effective Date: April 1, 2021 (FY21) Estimated Square Feet: 20,640 -(6,721) Location: Northgate Project Summary: This project relocates the Seattle King West CA (Northgate) office to north Seattle.
+Project Summary: This project relocates the Seattle King West CA (Northgate) office to north

+Seattle.
 This relocation will place staff closer to a number of client cases.

-This project results in a 3,067 square feet increase to leased square footage and about \$37,000 annually.
-Effective Date: Estimated Square Feet: June 1, 2021 (FY21) 16,800 (+3,067)
+This project results in a 3,067 square feet increase to leased square footage and

+Effective Date: June 1, 2021 (FY21) Estimated Square Feet: 16,800 (+3,067)

+Location: Seattle10

-Location: Seattle 10 Project Summary: This project relocates ESA's Rainier South community service office and CA from its current location to the new Southeast Seattle Economic Opportunity Center (SESEOC) upon completion.
+Project Summary: This project relocates ESA's Rainier South community service office and CA from its current location to the new Southeast Seattle Economic Opportunity Center (SESEOC) upon completion.
 SESEOC is a community project supported by legislators, King County, City of Seattle, community and technical colleges, and many neighborhood and community organizations.

 This project results in a 13,738 square feet decrease in leased square footage.
-Effective Date: Estimated Square Feet: October 1, 2021 (FY22) 27,000 (-13,738)